Lessons Learned From Getting Liver Cancer

 After praying, I read a passage of God’s words: “All the work that God does in man has its own aims and significance; God does not do meaningless work, and nor does He do work that is without benefit to man.
 Refinement does not mean removing people from before God, and nor does it mean destroying them in hell.
 Rather, it means changing man’s disposition during refinement, changing his intentions, his old views, changing his love for God, and changing his whole life.
 Refinement is a real test of man, and a form of real training, and only during refinement can his love serve its inherent function” (“Only by Experiencing Refinement Can Man Possess True Love” in).
 I carefully considered God’s words and understood that God’s will in me getting sick was not to eliminate me, but to make me understand the impure intent behind my faith, and to change my wrong view toward pursuit so that I could truly love and obey God.
 God was trying to purify and save me.
 Realizing this left me feeling really ashamed of myself.
 Being faced with an illness was God’s love.
 I hadn’t sought to understand God’s will, but instead I misread Him and blamed Him.
 I was so unreasonable!
 I couldn’t live in negativity and pain.
 I had to obey, seek the truth, and reflect on and know myself.

 Later, I read another passage of God’s words: “People merely regard the attainment of grace and the enjoyment of peace as symbols of faith, and see the seeking of blessings as the basis for their belief in God.
 Very few people seek to know God or seek a change in their disposition.
 In their faith, people seek to make God give them a suitable destination and all the grace they need, to make Him their servant, to have Him maintain a peaceful, friendly relationship with them so that, no matter when, there would never be any conflict between them.
 That is, their belief in God demands that He promise to meet all their requirements and to bestow upon them whatever they pray for, in keeping with the words they have read in the Bible, ‘I will listen to all your prayers.’
 They expect God not to judge or deal with anyone, for He has always been the merciful Savior Jesus who keeps a good relationship with people at all times and in all places.
-Here is how people: They just shamelessly make demands of God, believing that whether they are rebellious or obedient, He would just grant everything to them blindly.
+Here is how people believe in God: They just shamelessly make demands of God, believing that whether they are rebellious or obedient, He would just grant everything to them blindly.
 They just continually ‘collect debts’ from God, believing He must ‘repay’ them without any resistance and, moreover, pay double; they think, whether God has gotten anything from them or not, He can only be manipulated by them, and He cannot arbitrarily orchestrate people, much less reveal to people His wisdom and righteous disposition, which have been hidden for many years, whenever He wants and without their permission.
 They simply confess their sins to God, believing God would just absolve them, that He would not get sick of doing so, and that this will go on forever.
 They just order God about, believing He would just obey them, because it is recorded in the Bible that God did not come to be served by humans, but to serve them, and that He is here to be their servant.
 Have you not always believed in this way?
 Whenever you are unable to gain something from God, you wish to run away; when you do not understand something, you grow so resentful, and even go so far as to hurl all kinds of abuse at Him.
 You simply will not allow God Himself to fully express His wisdom and wonder; instead, you just want to enjoy temporary ease and comfort.
 Until now, your attitude in your belief in God has merely consisted of the same old views.
 If God shows you just a slight bit of majesty, you become unhappy.
 Do you see now exactly how great your stature is?
 Do not assume that you are all loyal to God when in fact your old views have not changed.
 When nothing befalls you, you believe that everything is going smoothly, and your love for God reaches a high point.
 When something minor happens to you, you fall down into Hades.
 Is this being loyal to God?” (“You Should Put Aside the Blessings of Status and Understand God’s Will to Bring Salvation to Man” in The Word Appears in the Flesh).
 God’s words revealed my true state to me.
 I wasn’t making sacrifices to gain the truth.
 Instead, I was making sacrifices to gain God’s grace and blessings.
 I was trying to cheat and barter with God.
 When everything had been going well, and I had been receiving God’s grace, I’d done my duty passionately.
 I was always happy to help and fellowship with my brothers and sisters, no matter how far they were or how hard I had to work or what the weather was like.
 But now that I was sick and wasn’t being graced, I felt aggrieved, and I complained and blamed God.
 I resisted and argued with Him.
-Especially now that my condition was getting worse every day, I lost my and slacked off in my duty.
+Especially now that my condition was getting worse every day, I lost my faith in God and slacked off in my duty.
 I didn’t believe in God for the pursuit of truth or life.
 I was constantly using God to satisfy my own desire for blessings.
 I did it for the sake of my own interests.
 My faith in Him was insincere.
 I was so selfish and despicable!
 Believing in God like this, even if I enjoyed material blessings, if my life disposition didn’t change, I would be eliminated by God.

 Later, I read another passage of God’s words: “Refinement is the best means by which God makes people perfect; only refinement and bitter trials can bring out the true love for God in people’s hearts.
 Without hardship, people lack true love for God; if they are not tested within, if they are not truly subjected to refinement, then their hearts will always be floating around outside.
 Having been refined to a certain point, you will see your own weaknesses and difficulties, you will see how much you are lacking and that you are unable to overcome the many problems you encounter, and you will see how great is your disobedience.
 Only during trials are people able to truly know their real states; trials make people better able to be perfected” (“Only by Experiencing Refinement Can Man Possess True Love” in The Word Appears in the Flesh).
 God’s words helped me understand His will, that by letting me get sick was God’s way of purifying my corruption.
 I hadn’t betrayed God when I was imprisoned.
 I’d never blamed God for any hardship I’d had to face.
 I’d thought that I was loyal to God, and had strong faith in Him.
 If this disease hadn’t come, I’d never have known about my corrupt disposition and my impure intent to pursue blessings, much less have been able to pursue the truth and be transformed.
 This disease happening was God’s way of saving me.
 This was God’s love for me!
 Having realized this, I no longer blamed and misunderstood God.
 No matter how my condition went, I would obey God’s orchestrations, and forsake my intent to gain blessings.
 After that, I took my medicine and entrusted myself to God, all the while seeking His guidance.
 Every day, I tried my hardest to do my duty.
 What I didn’t expect was that, my illness cleared up without me realizing it!
 My heart was full of thanks to God!